Why the Gym Feels So Intimidating (And How I Got Over It)

 I avoided asking for help.

-Doing the same thing over and over made me feel consistent, but it wasn’t progress.
-I was just maintaining my comfort zone.
+Doing the same workout over and over felt productive, but it wasn’t growth.
+It was protection.

 When the Plan Scared Me